vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-macos-linux.md

 > - If your device is behind a proxy, then you can pass the proxy server as an environment variable to the `mde_support_tool.sh` script.
 For example: `https_proxy=https://myproxy.contoso.com:8080 ./mde_support_tool.sh"`.

 > [!WARNING]
 > Running the Python-based client analyzer requires the installation of PIP packages which could cause some issues in your environment.
-To avoid issues from occurring, it is recommended that you install the packages into a user PIP environment.
+To avoid issues from occurring, it's recommended that you install the packages into a user PIP environment.

 1. Download the [XMDE Client Analyzer](https://aka.ms/XMDEClientAnalyzer) tool to the macOS or Linux machine you need to investigate.
 If you're using a terminal, download the tool by running the following command: